Fitting a boot release switch

 There are cable holes and rubber sleeves at the top inside corners of the tailgate shut.
 If you drop a piece of string down one and then attach it to your tailgate actuator wires you can use this to pull them up and through the hole.

-Now poke the wires through a corresponding hole in the tailgate (via the rubber jonny!) and let gravity take 'em down to the bottom where the latch is.
+Now poke the wires through a corresponding hole in the tailgate (via the rubber tube) and let gravity take them down to the bottom where the latch is.

 Now wire-up the switch to the solenoid latch and the car's supply as shown below, you can then clip it into the hole in the center console.